 Every programmer in every programming language starts with a piece of code that says, "Hello, World."
 You're going to say hello to something else.
 Type into the REPL:

 That's all there is to running code in the REPL!
 Nice job!

 You can write single lines of code that run stand-alone.
 You can also write entire programs into the REPL to test them.
-As we said though, remember that nothing typed into the REPL is saved.
+Remember that nothing typed into the REPL is saved.

 There's a lot the REPL can do for you.
 It's great for testing new ideas if you want to see if a few new lines of code will work.
 It's fantastic for troubleshooting code by entering it one line at a time and finding out where it fails.
-It lets you see what libraries are available and explore those libraries.
+It lets you see what modules are available and explore those modules.

 Try typing more into the REPL to see what happens!

 When you're ready to leave the REPL and return to the serial console, simply press CTRL+D. This will reload your board and reenter the serial console.
 You will restart the program you had running before entering the REPL.
 In the console window, you'll see any output from the program you had running.
 And if your program was affecting anything visual on the board, you'll see that start up again as well.